 Alt+Insert | Properties / Read-only Properties

-ReSharper will help you generate properties for all members that you want to expose.
+ReSharper will help you generate properties for all fields that you want to expose.

 To generate properties

-- Position the caret within a type where you would like to generate properties.
+- Set the caret within a type where you would like to generate properties.

-- In the Generate pop-up menu, select Properties or Read-only properties.
+- In the Generate pop-up menu, select Properties / Read-only Properties.

-Optionally, use the following controls that are applied to all properties at this point
+Optionally, use the following controls that are applied to all generated properties:

-- Access Rights defines common access rights for generated properties.
+- Access Rights defines access rights modifiers for generated properties.